 The best Spanish software doesn’t chain you to a desktop.
 Rosetta Stone provides a mobile app that allows you to continue learning on the go.
-The feature is exciting because you can still learn Spanish even if you don’t have a lot of time to sit down in front of the computer.
+This feature is helpful because you can still learn Spanish even if you do not have a lot of time to sit down in front of the computer.
 Listening to Spanish lessons on the go brings language learning into the real world, training you to think in Spanish outside of the software’s confined context.
 Rosetta Stone offers an online version of the application as well.
 You can conveniently access it and learn Spanish words anywhere you have an internet connection.